pdp10/sbpipe/docs/source/user_manual.md

         -e, --param-estim
                 Generate a parameter fit sequence.
         -l, --license
-                Shows the license.
+                Show the license.
         -v, --version
-                Shows the version.
+                Show the version.
 Exit status:
  0  if OK,
  1  if minor problems (e.g., a pipeline did not execute correctly),